+First infraction

-- First infraction - Automatic additional penalties: (1) completion of compulsory Academic Integrity course or workshop as determined by the university to be completed within forty-five (45) calendar days of notification of the requirement to complete the course or workshop by the Registrar or a registration hold will be placed on the student's file.
+Automatic additional penalties: (1) completion of compulsory Academic Integrity course or workshop as determined by the university to be completed within forty-five (45) calendar days of notification of the requirement to complete the course or workshop by the Registrar or a registration hold will be placed on the student's file.
 The cost of this course/workshop will be paid by the student and charged to their student account.
-(2) meeting with graduate dean - Second infraction - o Automatic additional penalty: referral to Academic Integrity and Discipline Committee for university sanction (e.g., probation, suspension, expulsion). - Third infraction - o Automatic additional penalty: expulsion from the Graduate School.
+(2) meeting with Graduate Dean